madyark/MS1-project/README.md

 [View the live project here.](https://madyark.github.io/MS1-project/ "MHA Organization website")

 This is the website of the Mental Health Awareness Organization.
-It is designed to be responsive on a variety of devices and accessible from different web browsers, providing easy-of-use to potential viewers who wish to learn about mental health, help themselves in their mental struggles, help others in their mental struggles, or support campaigns promoting mental health education.
+It is designed to be responsive on a variety of devices and accessible from different web browsers, providing ease-of-use to potential viewers who wish to learn about mental health, help themselves in their mental struggles, help others in their mental struggles, or support campaigns promoting mental health awareness.

 # ![The look of the Mental Health Organization Website on different devices showcasing its responsiveness](assets/readme-media/website-responsiveness.PNG)